louisds/Machine-Learning/Classical-Supervised-Learning/Linear-Regression/README.md

 ## Model Validation

 We are most interested in how the model will perform on unseen data, but what if we don't have other data.
 To solve this issue, we can randomly split the data into a training and a test set (for example a 80-20 split).
 The training data is going to be used to fit the model, while the test set is meant for model evaluation.
-The most popular evaluation metric in linear regression is the `mean square error (MSE)`, calculated as:
+The most popular evaluation metric in linear regression is the `Mean Square Error (MSE)`, calculated as:

 $$
 MSE = \frac{SSR}{n} =  \frac{1}{n} \ \sum_{i=1}^n (y_i - \hat{y}_i)^2
 $$

 The smaller the MSE, the closer the predicted values are to the measured observations.
-In an algebraic context, this can be written as:

-$$
-MSE = \mathbb{E} \left(  \lVert \textbf{Y} - \hat{\textbf{Y}} \rVert^2 \right)
-$$

-where $\mathbb{E}$ is the expected value.
 Unfortunately, we cannot interpret many insights from one single result but it gives us a real number to compare against other model results and help us select the best regression model.

 While the Mean Square Error (MSE) is an absolute measure of the goodness for the fit, the `R-Squared` value is a relative measure of how well the model fits dependent variables.
 It measures how much variability in the dependent variable (Y) can be explained by the model.
 It can be calculated as: